webosose/website/content/en/blog/posts/2019-08-09-adding-wiringpi-library-to-webos-ose-image.md

 -------------------

 As mentioned in the Q&A above, there is no GPIO service available on webOS OSE at the moment, but you can create one capable of controlling the GPIOs using the [wiringPi library](<http://wiringpi.com/>).
-It was demonstrated in the service (<https://github.com/webosce/com.webos.service.rpi.gpio>) developed by Ryu Jun-ho at the last year's contributhon (a compound word of contribution and marathon).
+It was demonstrated in the service (<https://github.com/webosce/com.webos.service.rpi.gpio>) developed by Jun-ho Ryu at the last year's contributhon (a portmanteau of "contribution" and "marathon").
 However, even if you decide to try writing a native service on your own, you will realize the wiringPi library is not found.
 You have to add it first.

 You can either include the library when building the webOS OSE image or, if you already have the built webOS OSE image, build the library separately and install it on webOS OSE.